Why Kids Konnect wants to improve California’s plans for universal TK

 OR

-BOOK A TOUR OF ONE OF YOUR LOCAL BAY AREA SCHOOL TO START YOUR APPLICATION
+BOOK A TOUR OF ONE OF YOUR LOCAL BAY AREA SCHOOLS TO START YOUR APPLICATION